uuazed/numerapi/README.md

         check-new-round                 Check if a new round has started within... competitions                    Retrieves information about all...
-        current-round                   Get number of the current active round. daily-submissions-performances  Fetch daily performance of a user's... daily-user-performances         Fetch daily performance of a user. dataset-url                     Fetch url of the current dataset. download-dataset                Download dataset for the current active... leaderboard                     Get the leaderboard.
+        current-round                   Get number of the current active round. daily-model-performances        Fetch daily performance of a model. daily-submissions-performances  Fetch daily performance of a user's... dataset-url                     Fetch url of the current dataset. download-dataset                Download dataset for the current active... leaderboard                     Get the leaderboard.
+        list-datasets                   List of available data files
         models                          Get map of account models!
         profile                         Fetch the public profile of a user. stake-decrease                  Decrease your stake by `value` NMR. stake-drain                     Completely remove your stake.
-        stake-get                       Get stake value of a user. stake-increase                  Increase your stake by `value` NMR. stakes                          List all your stakes.
-        submission-filenames            Get filenames of your submissions
+        stake-get                       Get stake value of a user. stake-increase                  Increase your stake by `value` NMR. submission-filenames            Get filenames of your submissions
         submission-status               checks the submission status
         submit                          Upload predictions from file.